Virtual algebraic fibrations of K\"ahler groups: Introduction

 \begin{ther} Let $G$ be a K\"ahler group.
 Then either $G$ virtually algebraically fibers, or $va(G) \leq 1$. \end{ther}

-This statement is, in essence, an alternative: the only intersection are groups $G$ that have a finite index subgroup $H \leq _{f} G$ with $b_1(H) = vb_1(G) = 2$ such that the commutator subgroup $[H,H]$ is finitely generated.
+This statement is, in essence, an alternative: the intersection are groups $G$ that have a finite index subgroup $H \leq _{f} G$ with $b_1(H) = vb_1(G) = 2$ such that the commutator subgroup $[H,H]$ is finitely generated.
 (Such a $H$ appears as fundamental group of a genus $1$ Albanese pencil without multiple fibers.)
-We could phrase this theorem as an alternative, but the form above comes naturally from its proof, and fits well with what follows.
+We could phrase this theorem as an alternative, but the form above fits well with what follows.

-Theorem \ref{thr:main} kindles some interest in identifying the class of K\"ahler groups of virtual Albanese dimension at most one, and in what follow we summarize what we know about this class.
+Theorem \ref{thm:main} kindles interest in identifying the class of K\"ahler groups with $va(G) \leq 1$, and in what follow we summarize what we know about this class.

 To start, a K\"ahler group has $va(G) = 0$ if and only if all its finite index subgroup have finite abelianization, or equivalently $vb_1(G) = 0$.
-All finite groups fall in this class, but importantly for us, there exist infinite examples as well: a noteworthy one is $Sp(2n,\Z)$ for $n \geq 2$ (see \cite{To90}).
+All finite groups fall in this class, but there exist infinite examples as well.
+An example that is easy to describe is $Sp(2n,\Z)$ for $n \geq 2$ (see \cite{To90}).
+Also, all cocompact lattices in hermitean symmetric spaces of higher rank belong to this class.

+The class of K\"ahler groups with $va(G) = 1$ contains some obvious examples, namely virtual surface groups (i.e.\ fundamental groups of compact Riemann surfaces of positive genus).
+In general, the properties of the Albanese map give a tight relation between K\"ahler groups with $va(G) = 1$ and surface groups: When a K\"ahler manifold $X$ has Albanese dimension one, it is well--known that the Albanese map has smooth image and connected fibers (see e.g. \cite[Proposition I.13.9]{BHPV04}), hence determines a genus $g = q(X)$ pencil $f \colon X \to \Sigma$, referred to as \textit{Albanese pencil}.
+(Here $q(X) := \frac{1}{2}b_1(X)$ denotes the irregularity of $X$.)
+When $G = \pi_1(X)$ satisfies $va(G) = 1$, the Albanese pencil of $X$ lifts to an Albanese pencil ${\tilde f}\colon {\widetilde X} \to {\widetilde \Sigma}$ for all finite covers ${\widetilde X} \to {X}$.

+Virtual surface groups do not exhaust the class of groups with $va(G) = 1$: it is not hard to give further (albeit unsophisticated) examples by taking the product of a surface group with $Sp(2n,\Z)$, $n \geq 2$.
+That said, we are not aware of any subtler construction that does not hinge on the existence of K\"ahler groups with $vb_{1} = 0$.
+It would interesting to decide if such constructions exist.